 - Liability car insurance – Covers others’ property damage and medical expenses.
 If you have few assets, you don’t need high limits.
 If you own a home or have savings, you do — 100/300/100 is recommended.
 That means $100,000 per person, up to $300,000 an accident and $300,000 for property damage costs.

 - Uninsured motorist coverage – Comes in two forms: uninsured motorist bodily injury pays for medical bills if you’re injured in an accident that an uninsured driver causes.
 Uninsured property damage pays to fix your car.
-Some states require these coverages, but if yours doesn’t, ask yourself if you would have the money to pay for damages yourself should you be hit or injured by a driver without car insurance.
+Some states require these coverages, but if yours doesn’t, ask yourself if you would have the money to pay for damages if a driver hits you without car insurance.

 - Collision coverage – Covers damage to your car.
 This pays out only up to the actual cash value of your car.
 If your vehicle is old, you may not need this optional protection.

 - Comprehensive insurance – Covers theft and damage to your car from hail, floods, fire, vandalism and animal strikes.
-Like collision coverage, this will pay you up to the amount your car is valued by the insurance company.
+Like collision coverage, this will pay you up to the amount the insurance company values your car.
 If you drive a beater, you may not need the extra coverage.

-Comprehensive and collision coverage are typically not budget-busters.
-A comprehensive car insurance comparison analysis by CarInsurance.com shows the national average cost per year is $192.
+Comprehensive and collision coverage aren’t budget-busters.
+A comprehensive car insurance comparison analysis by CarInsurance.com shows the national average annual cost is $192.
 For collision, it’s $526.

 Also, decide now what deductible makes sense for your situation.
-One of the best ways to save on car insurance is to raise your deductible for collision and comprehensive insurance, but remember that if you have a claim, that deductible will be your out-of-pocket expense to repair or replace your car.
-If you have more than one claim, you’ll have to pay the deductible each time.
+One of the best ways to save on car insurance is to raise your collision and comprehensive insurance deductible.
+Remember that if you have a claim, that deductible will be your out-of-pocket expense to repair or replace your car.
+You’ll have to pay the deductible each time you file a claim.
 We recommend you choose an amount that you can pay from savings.
 Your car won’t be repaired until you pay your share.

-If you compare car insurance rates online, it’s easier to compare quotes side-by-side, which saves you from having to repeatedly give out the same information and write down quotes on your own.
-Once you know what coverage you need, gather the following information to request a car insurance quote.
+If you compare car insurance rates online side-by-side saves you from repeatedly giving out the same information.
+Once you know what coverage you need, gather the following information to request car insurance quotes.

 - Name, birthdate and driver’s license number of all drivers to be covered.